Reduction in calls to council contact centres

 The ability to empower your customers to access all of their account/case/claim information for every department quickly and easily is vastly more valuable than a council spending a huge amount of money to know that John Smith in licensing is the same John Smith in housing.

 Citizens want the convenience of access to all departments 24/7.
-If you provide it you'll see channel shift exponentially increase to digital.
+If you provide it, you'll see an exponential increase in channel shift to digital.

 A single view of a council realised